google/WebFundamentals/src/content/en/updates/2017/06/budget-api.md

 platform is introducing the concept of a budget using the new Budget API.
-Each site will be awarded an amount of resource based on user engagement that they can consume for background actions, such as a silent push, where each operation will depleat the budget.
+Each site will be awarded an amount of resource based on user engagement that they can consume for background actions, such as a silent push, where each operation will deplete the budget.
 When the budget is spent, background actions can no longer be performed without user visibility.
 The user agent will be responsible for determining budget assigned to a web app based on it's heuristics, for example budget allowance